-Editor’s note: This article was originally published in the December 1952 issue of the Bulletin.
+Editor’s note: This article is adapted from a longer editorial appearing in the December 1952 issue of the Bulletin.
 It is republished here as part of our special issue commemorating the 75th year of the Bulletin.

 Ten years ago, on December 2, atomic energy was first made available to man.
 The anniversary of the first self-supporting nuclear chain reaction was celebrated, in a rather subdued spirit, by the veterans of the historic experiment of December 2, 1942.
 The gathering was held in the squash court of the University of Chicago, where the first atomic pile had stood.
 Many newspapers carried editorials marking the anniversary—none too jubilant.
 No wonder—the celebration of the tenth anniversary of atomic energy had been ushered in, a month earlier, by a “shot heard around the world”!
 (With radiation counters, this is no longer a poetic exaggeration.)
 The first hydrogen bomb, or a reasonable prototype of such a bomb, went off at Eniwetok.